 Residential communities remain open during Fall Break, Thanksgiving Break, and Spring Break.
 During the Winter Break period, there may be limited housing options available to students.
 Information about preparing for the various University breaks is provided to students via their @wfu.edu email addresses in advance of each break period.
 Students are expected to carefully read this material to be aware of the policies/processes related to each break period.

-As students are packing, they are encouraged to verify that they have packed valuables such as your wallet, keys, passport, airplane tickets, medication, and Deacon OneCard along with all other items needed for the break.
+As students are packing, they are encouraged to verify that they have packed valuables such as their wallet, keys, passport, airplane tickets, medication, and Deacon OneCard along with all other items needed for the break.

 While our communities remain open during several breaks, these periods are marked by low occupancy in our buildings.
 During these times it is important that residents observe common-sense precautions.
 Immediately report to the Office of Residence Life and Housing or University Police any broken doors, locks, lights, or other repairs that are necessary to assist in providing a secure community.